wendyverdonk93/docs/content/faq/finance/viewing-your-uncleared-balance.md

 To view your daily balance report:

-1. Log in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **Finance** > **Daily balance**.